What is The Best Antivirus Software In 2020?

-An antivirus or anti-malware application is designed to scan your computer for the presence of malicious applications designed to infect your computer, monitor your usage, wipe out your data, or hold your computer for ransom.
+An antivirus or anti-malware application is designed to scan your computer for the presence of malicious applications designed to infect your computer, monitor your usage, wipe out your data or hold your computer for ransom.

-A good antivirus application will also sit quietly in the background as you work or play, scanning any incoming files, emails, and text messages for any signs of malware or viruses.
-Hopefully without slowing your computer down too much.
+A good antivirus application will also sit quietly in the background as you work or play, scanning any incoming files, emails and text messages for any signs of malware or viruses, hopefully without slowing your computer down too much.

 Any antivirus application worth its disk space will also be able to reliably clean your system when it finds a virus or malware.